 Future public health orders due to an increase in COVID-19 cases or any other changes to rules and regulations can still result in the program being suspended or ended.

-Insurance is required as part of this permit and many permittees only extended their policy through the Sept.
-7 date.
+Insurance is required as part of this permit and many permittees only extended their policy through October 31, 2020 date.
 Some locations may already have scheduled construction activities that would conflict with your expansion.

-If you wish to modify your setup taking into consideration the changes in weather during Sept. and Oct., we will need an updated site plan to ensure the desired changes still allow for public safety and mobility.
+If you wish to modify your setup taking into consideration the changes in weather during the cold-weather season, we will need an updated site plan to ensure the desired changes still allow for public safety and mobility.
 Additional inspections and permits may be required.

 DOTI wants to provide sufficient time to enable the seamless operation of your business.
 We know these are challenging times, so we are trying to provide as much time as possible for you to make the necessary updates and for us to evaluate your location to provide you with a full understanding of what may be planned during the additional two months that this temporary program has been allowed to operate.